altayince/LOB-ITCH-4.0/README.md

 	2 - Execute it with the following command :
 	./name.out < [ITCH INPUT] [DESIRED BOOK ID] > [OUTPUT FILE]

-	IMPORTANT : BOOK ID MUST BE IN ARGV[1]
+	IMPORTANT : BOOK ID MUST BE IN ARGV[1].
+IF YOU DON'T WANT TO PRINT ANYTHING USE 0 AS BOOK ID.